 Most of us have heard a story about a mother, father, or family members stepping forward and paying someone’s debt.
-When it comes down to it, reading things like “mom pays son’s debt” is pretty disheartening.
-Why not give your child the tools to better their finances on their own, something that will undoubtedly help them for years to come.
+When it comes down to it, reading a title such as “mom pays son’s debt” can be pretty disheartening.
+Why not give your child the tools to better their finances on their own, a strategy that will undoubtedly help them for years to come.

 “Mom Pays Son’s Debt”